kamilazdybal/kamilazdybal.github.io/_posts/2024-12-07-useful-research.md

 As the officer approved my entry to the U.S. with a big stamp and handed my passport back, he said: “*I hope your research is useful to humanity.*”

-This sentence provoked some unexpected thoughts in my head: Here I was, merely at the start of my Ph.D., a complete rookie in what it means to be an academic and to do research, and suddenly someone had hopes that what I do is of help to the world.
+This sentence provoked some unusual thoughts in my head.
+Here I was, merely at the start of my Ph.D., a complete rookie in what it means to be an academic and to do research, and suddenly someone had hopes that what I do is of help to the world.
 Do I really have it in me to make this happen?
 In the midst of the next two months of hard work and the COVID-19 pandemic,